Graduate Admissions Frequently Asked Questions

 What is the review process timetable?

-Can you give me an idea of my chances for admission, based on GRE scores or Class Rank, for example?
+Can you give me an idea of my chances for admission, based on scores or Class Rank, for example?

 We can make no preliminary evaluation based on one or two qualifications.
 The Admissions Committee carefully reviews the entire application (recommendations, essay, grades, test scores, previous research experience, etc.) in making its decisions.